-Wamai has spent the past five years raising money to help build a new wing, guesthouse, and research center at the Chemolingot Sub-County Hospital for people suffering from leishmaniasis.
+Wamai has spent the past five years raising money to help build a new wing, guesthouse, and research center at the Chemolingot Sub-Dsitrict Hospital for people suffering from leishmaniasis.

 On July 26, the new research and treatment center opened, and Losile became the first patient.
 The ward includes 16 new beds, bringing the total number of beds to 29, and an upgraded, three-room laboratory decked out with state-of-the art equipment.